 Students who register for fewer than 12 hours are classified as part-time students.

-The transcript of a student's academic record will include all courses from which he or she has not withdrawn prior to the end of the first four weeks of the semester (first three weeks of a half-semester course).
+The transcript of a student's academic record will include all courses from which he or she has not withdrawn prior to the deadline to drop without record.
 The following notations and grade point values are used:

 |A||4.0 grade points|